Linda Klarfeld

-Linda Klarfeld (born 19 July 1976) is an Australian sculptor whose bronze and granite works of art focus on the human figure.
+Linda Klarfeld (born 1 July 1978) is an Australian sculptor whose bronze and granite works of art focus on the human figure.
 Her work ranges from small miniature portrait busts to three meter high, larger than life size pieces.
 She has sold her work both privately and through public auction.

-Early life
+Early life and education

-Born in Prague, Czech Republic, Klarfeld's family immigrated to Australia in 1980.
+Born in Prague, Czechoslovakia, Klarfeld's family immigrated to Australia in 1980.
 Her father was a drummer with various rock bands including Framus Five and The Cardinals, and Klarfeld credits his influence on her developing creativity.

 Her family settled in Sydney, where she attended Bonnyrigg Public School and Chatswood High School.
 Her parents encouraged her to pursue her creativity, so after leaving high school she began a seven-year-long sculpture apprenticeship that introduced her to different sculptors from around the world.
 She studied under sculptors Ctibor Havelka and Vaclav Skalicky and sculpture technician Vanessa Hoheb.
 She studied at the Střední průmyslová škola kamenická a sochařská v Hořicích, an international Stone Sculptors School in Horice, Czech Republic.